 1. Do a water test

 Arguably one of the biggest mistakes a person can make when buying used jet skis (or even new ones) is not water testing it.
 Sure a jet ski may run when it’s sitting on a trailer, but what is it like in the water?

-Aside from proving that the jet ski actually runs as it should, water testing gives buyers a change to feel things out.
-The overall performance and comfort of PWC varies greatly, so test runs are essential.
+Aside from proving that the jet ski actually runs as it should, water testing gives buyers a chance to feel things out.
+The overall performance and comfort of a PWC varies greatly, so test runs are essential.

 Don’t look at a water test as a fun excuse to ride someone else’s jet ski for a while.
 There are a couple of key things to look out for when riding.